quii/learn-go-with-tests/reading-files.md

 ## Write the test first

 We should keep scope as small and useful as possible.
 A good start to give us confidence is to prove that we can read all the files in a directory.
-We can also check that the count of posts is the same as the number of files in the directory.
+We can check that the count of `[]Post` returned is the same as the number of files in our fake file system.

 Create a new project to work through this chapter.